 With the continual growth of Last Notch, the property was soon re-purposed into a hatchery with more concrete and brick extensions added to match the original farm building.
 Stone sculpted from the nearby quarry now dots what was once ori pasture, serving as a massive playground for the wynglings to play on (and glide between in some cases).
 Fences surround the property to give the wyngling clear boundaries, and there are always quite a few hatchery nannies around to make sure naughty wynglings don’t go trying to sneak out to the quarry or other nearby ori farms.

-The Wyngling Ranch is still smaller than The Nook, as Last Notch, unlike Wynsiph, requires wynglings of age to move out of the hatchery once they are able to work and fend for themselves.
-They also have steeper adoption fees and protocols for their hatchery.
+The Wyngling Ranch is still smaller than The Nook of Wynsiph, and they have steeper adoption fees and protocols for their hatchery.
 There is actually a law that prohibits selling or throwing away unwanted eggs, and major jail time/heavy fees are applied to anyone caught doing so.
 Many unprepared parents end up needed to fork over a lot of coin to abandon them at the Wyngling Ranch.